 Only some members are affected

-How members will make their choice
+How you’ll make your choice

 Reforming public service pension schemes for all members

-To make sure all members are treated equally, from 1 April 2022 all active legacy scheme members, regardless of their age, will be members of the reformed scheme that many of our members are already part of.
+To make sure all members are treated equally, from 1 April 2022 all active members, regardless of their age, will be members of the reformed scheme that many of our members are already part of.
 All legacy pension schemes will be closed, including the 1995/2008 NHS Pension Scheme.

 This ensures the government’s aims of rewarding hardworking public servants, as well as making sure schemes are sustainable and affordable in the future, are met.